Surrey British Columbia, Canada Travel Guide

 Canada has accessibility standards, and efforts are made to ensure public spaces and services are inclusive for all travelers.

-Newer buildings and public infrastructure (SkyTrain stations, main shopping malls, civic facilities) are generally accessible.
-They feature ramps, elevators, and accessible restrooms.
+Newer buildings and public infrastructure (SkyTrain stations, primary shopping malls, civic facilities) are generally accessible.
+They feature ramps, elevators, and wheelchair-accessible toilets.

 TransLink (SkyTrain, buses) is largely accessible.
 All SkyTrain stations have elevators, and all buses are low-floor with ramps.